hello12324/PassworldCrack/README.md

 [中文文档](./README_CN.md)
 # Explanation
   > This is my practice project for learning the rust language.
 Although the writing is not very good, I will work hard!.
+  > If you think there is something wrong with my code please
+  	## My email
+		testsendkfotesycike@gmail.com
+	>Go to my mailbox to communicate!
 # My project
   ## ANN(Artificial Neural Network) ----status (not executable, in progress)
   	Here is my simple artificial neural network, which is just a prototype and cannot be implemented